MohitSuhane/sales-notification/README.md

 # Sales Notification

-API to send sale/offers for the current season.
+API to send email for sale/offers for the current season.
-Using NodeJs and containerize using Docker
+API is developed using NodeJs and containerize using Docker

 ## Installation
 ```